nvsnkv/NVs.OccupancySensor/readme.md

   occupancy_sensor
 ```
 ## Configuration
-There are quite a few things to configure: connection to the camera, sensitivity of the detector and MQTT client.
+There are quite a few things to configure: connection to the camera, detection algorithm, sensitivity of the detector and MQTT client.
 YOu can also tweak a balance between accuracy, performance and resource consumption by tweaking image transformation pipeline settings.
 This app uses Serilog with file and console sinks so it can also be configured.
 And since it's ASP.Net Core application you can configure it's settings, like "AllowedHosts" etc.